 Another example would be an e-commerce site specialized in selling motor oil; instead of asking for the manufacturer required oil type, simply ask the customer for their car model, and then show all compatible motor oil.

 The obvious downside is the time consumed by creating and maintaining an accurate database of compatibility - but the significant increase in user experience will retain a lot of users that would have otherwise abandoned the process.

 2) Auto-complete with partial matching

-A year ago I wrote a post on when to use drop-down lists based on our usability tests from the checkout study.
+A year ago I wrote a post on when to use drop-down lists (and when not to) based on our usability tests from the checkout study.
 In essence, when the list is above 15 options the user experience starts to suffer.

 Since we have some 130 DSLR camera models, the drop down would obviously be massive - so an auto-complete text field with loose partial matching is an obvious improvement (more on this technique in a future blog post).

 The most important user experience improvement of instant search results isn’t the waiting time that is reduced by a few seconds.
 It’s that the search process becomes iterative.

 When the results are live the users can see the direct impact of each of the details in their search/filtering.
 At Lens Hawk, live results were crucial because the users could immediately see the impact on e.g. price when they demand a faster lens.